SanderMertens/flecs/Manual.md

 This, perhaps surprisingly, also does not result in an error.
 The reason is that entities in Flecs are never really deleted, they are only _emptied_.
 A deleted entity in Flecs is equivalent to an empty entity.
 Thus the post condition of `ecs_delete` is actually that the entity is empty.
 Adding `Position` subsequently to `e` is no different than adding `Position` to an empty entity, which is also not an error.

 This does not mean that the API cannot fail.
 It relies on mechanisms like memory allocation and thread creation amongst others which can fail.
 It is also possible that an application corrupts memory, or Flecs contains a bug, which can also result in errors.
 In any of these situations, Flecs is unable to fulfill the post condition of an operation **and will assert or abort**, resulting in the termination of the application.
+Let me repeat that:

+**Flecs will terminate your application when it encounters an error**.

 This is a very conscious decision: rather than relying on the application to check (or not check) the return code of an operation, and making a decision based on incomplete information, the API does the only sensible thing it can do, which is stop.
 Note that this will _never_ happen as a result of a regular operation, but is _always_ the result of Flecs being in a state from which it cannot (or does not know how to) recover.
 It should be noted that explicit checks (asserts) are disabled when Flecs is built in release mode.